Obamacare for Self-Employed Virginia Residents

-Learn where Virginia residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Virginia to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Essential facts Virginia residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Virginia, including whether you must get health insurance, how much it will cost, and how you can save money.